stephenharris/WordPressBehatExtension/README.md

 The aim of this project is to provide a collection of context classes that allow for easy testing of WordPress' core functionality.
 Those contexts can then be built upon to test your site/plugin/theme-specific functionality.

+## License

+WordPressBehatExtension is open source and released under MIT license.
+See [LICENSE](LICENSE) file for more info.

 ## Health Warning